google/styleguide/pyguide.md

 <a id="doc-function-args"></a>
 [*Args:*](#doc-function-args)
 :   List each parameter by name.
 A description should follow the name, and be
-    separated by a colon and a space.
-If the description is too long to fit on a single 80-character line, use a hanging indent of 2 or 4 spaces (be consistent with the rest of the file).
+    separated by a colon followed by either a space or newline.
+If the description is too long to fit on a single 80-character line, use a hanging indent of 2 or 4 spaces more than the parameter name (be consistent with the rest of the docstrings in the file).

     The description should include required type(s) if the code does not contain a corresponding type annotation.
 If a function accepts `*foo` (variable